linode/docs/docs/guides/applications/containers/how-to-create-a-dagger-pipeline-with-linode/index.md

 ### Download the Example Application

 Dagger has developed a sample React application named `hello-dagger` as a teaching aid.
-Download the application from GitHub using `git` to get started.
+To get started, download the application from GitHub using `git`.

-1. Clone the application from GitHub.
+1. Clone the application from GitHub:

     ```command
     git clone https://github.com/dagger/hello-dagger.git
     ```

-2. Change to the new `hello-dagger` directory and create a new `ci` directory to contain the scripts.
+1. Change to the new `hello-dagger` directory and create a new `ci` directory to contain the scripts:

     ```command
     cd hello-dagger